HugoBlox/theme-academic-cv/content/authors/anton-dvorzhak/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in projects A01
+bio: postdoct in projects A02

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons